mfh-ionology/my_bmad/src/modules/bmm/docs/workflows-planning.md

 - `spec-ledger-master.md` - Complete master document (single source of truth)

 **Note:** This document is a **view** of the ledger, not the ledger itself.
 The ledger JSON is the canonical store.

 ---

+#### lint-spec-ledger

+**Agent:** Analyst, PM, TEA

+**Purpose:** Validate the Spec Ledger for quality issues before moving to Solutioning/Development.

+**Process:**
+1. Check for duplicate IDs across all sheets
+2. Identify orphan references (actions not used, APIs without links, ACs without requirements/workflows)
+3. Validate User Story references (requirements, APIs, entities, pages, ACs)
+4. Check basic coverage (workflows with entities, pages, APIs, ACs)
+5. Summarize BRD_Parse_Log status if present

+**Key Outputs:**
+- `spec-ledger-lint-report.md` - Report with errors (must fix) and warnings (nice to address)

+**When to Use:** Recommended as a final check after Spec Ledger is populated and before moving fully into Solutioning/Development.
+It checks for orphan references, duplicate IDs, and basic coverage gaps.

+---